dgruninger97/Part1PeerReview/Notebook.md

 ### To what extent did the peer’s design function?

-It did not function.
-Not only were there classes that did nothing in the class diagram but had methods in the sequence diagram, there were cases where classes had really no purposed but were passed around sort of like a black box for what to do.
-This left me very confused and I was not able to reasonably implement the design based off of what I was given.
-Additionally, there were cases where association arrows and implementation arrows were mixed, making the design more confusing overall.
+It functioned, but required a decent amount of change on my end to get it to work.
+There were a couple issues that would have caused compile errors; the interface had fields in it and there needed to be a function passed into the integrationMethod().
+Additionally, there was no main method, so I was confused on where the program would actually start.
+Lastely, there were no actual implementations of the IntegrationMethod interface.
+These were all minor issues that
+I was able to fix, but it did require a fair amount of code to be redesigned or changed.

 ### To what extent did the design favor composition over inheritance?